SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Method

 \subsection{Task-Level Priors: TFF and MP-Nets}

 Human-in-the-loop corrections alone are not sufficient to enable long-horizon assembly, as the search space quickly becomes intractable without additional structure.
-A widely used strategy in robotics is to decompose complex processes into manipulation primitives (MPs), each representing a fundamental capability of the manipulator~\cite{Suarez-Ruiz.Pham2015}.
-Finkemeyer et. al~\cite{Finkemeyer.etal2005} formalize MPs as the following tuple
+A widely used strategy to add such structure is to decompose complex processes into manipulation primitives (MPs), each representing a fundamental capability of the manipulator~\cite{Suarez-Ruiz.Pham2015}.
+Finkemeyer et al.~\cite{Finkemeyer.etal2005} formalize MPs as the following tuple

 where $\text{HM}$ describes a hybrid force- or position control policy for each translational and rotational direction relative to a task frame, $\tau$ is a tool command and $\lambda$ is a boolean predicate on sensor values that defines a stop condition~\cite{Mason1981,Kroger.etal2004}.
 Importantly, the type of controller can differ in all directions.
-Manipulation Primitive Nets (MP-Nets) extend this abstraction by composing MPs into state machines, where transitions are triggered by stop conditions~\cite{Finkemeyer.etal2005}, an example of which is given in Fig. \ref{fig:mp_net}.
+Manipulation Primitive Nets (MP-Nets) extend this abstraction by composing MPs into state machines, where transitions are triggered by stop conditions~\cite{Finkemeyer.etal2005}.

 Classical MPs are executed with fixed control setpoints.
 Extending this notion, adaptive MPs (AMPs) replace selected setpoints by policy-controlled variables~\cite{Braun.Wrede2023}.
 If $n$ axes are controlled by the policy, the corresponding action space is $n$-dimensional.
 The operator’s SpaceMouse is likewise constrained to these $n$ axes, ensuring that both demonstrations and interventions remain aligned with the degrees of freedom available to the policy.
 This formulation focuses exploration on task-relevant directions and high-reward regions of the state-space.
 For example, in peg-in-hole insertion, the coarse approach is executed with fixed setpoints, while learning is reserved to handle uncertainty during fine alignment.